 Forming an LLC (limited liability company) is not as hard as most people think.
-Here are the steps you need to take to make your LLC a legal reality.
+Here are the steps you need to take to make your LLC a reality.

 The name of your LLC must comply with the rules of your state's LLC division.
 (Typically, this office is combined with the corporations division within the secretary of state's office.)
 While requirements differ from state to state, generally:

 Your state's LLC office can tell you how to find out whether your proposed name is available for your use.
 Often, for a small fee, you can reserve your LLC name for a short period of time until you file your articles of organization.

 Besides following your state's LLC naming rules, you must make sure your name won't violate another company's trademark.
 For information on trademark law and general advice on picking a successful business name, see the Your Business Name area of Nolo's website.

 Once you've found a legal and available name, you don't usually need to register it with your state.
 When you file your articles of organization, your business name will be automatically registered.